L.M.Reid is an Irish writer who has published many history articles online and in magazines.

 Irish Civil War

 After Ireland became a Free State a bitter civil war broke out between those Irish soldiers who agreed with the Treaty and those who wanted to fight on.
-The Free Staters won the Irish Civil War and Ireland was finally free from war after 700 years of British Occupation.
+The Free Stators won the Irish Civil War and Ireland was finally free from war after 700 years of British Occupation.

 So the people of Ireland carried on living and working as best they could.
 Many Dublin people still lived in severe poverty and endured bad housing conditions in the city.
 But they found work where they could or created it like Dora did.

 Harold Road In Stoneybatter Dublin 7